Yatlick/voiceleader/README.md

 Get it Working
 --------------
-Download the .zip file, unzip, and run the following within the voiceleader directory: ruby bin/app.rb
+Enter the following command within the voiceleader directory: ruby bin/app.rb

 Note that you must have the Sinatra gem installed.